imagitama/shiba-world/firebase/functions/README.md

 When running functions locally you must have a `credentials.json` file in the root.
 This is a service account key you can get from the Firebase console.

+## Emulating locally

+Run HTTP callable functions locally:

+1. `npm run load-local-config`
+2. `npm run serve`

+Then run the web app using `npm run start:emulator` which connects to the local webserver

 ## IAM

 For the `optimizeImage` function to work you must grant a "sign" permission.